top of page

 DNA health tests are a combination of facts and fiction.

 FACT is that these DNA tests from whatever laboratory you choose will be an asset to your breeding program.
 But don’t fall for the nice shop talk and the fancy website marketing.
 Research what you really need for your breeding program.
-I breed Malinois that have been mixed many generations ago.
+I breed Malinois that have been mixed with the Great Dane many generations ago.
 So it would be prudent to do DNA tests covering the shortcomings from any breed that is within my Malinois bloodline.

 FICTION